top of page

 SCR develops a grassroots charitable art event and virtual gallery art show, "Art & Mind," which supports creative marginalized women and marginalized genders to share their journeys.
 This event uses short films, documentaries, entrepreneur features, and speaking engagements from professionals such as therapists and activists to raise awareness about social issues these creatives face.

-These shows are in collaboration with activist organizations such as
+These shows are in collaboration with various activist organizations such as

 Brain Arts Org & Dancing Queerly Boston, which support